 About the Program

-Knowledge of pulmonary and pleural diseases including lung cancer diagnosis and management of benign and malignant complex airway diseases is an essential foundation during the process of achieving competency with procedure skills.
+Our philosophy is to instill a deep understanding of the pathophysiology and the decision making that underpins the procedures for lung cancer diagnosis and staging, management of benign and malignant complex airway disease, and pleural disease.
 There will be formal didactics as well as opportunities to attend clinical presentations and educational conferences.

 Hear from a former Interventional Pulmonology fellow about her experience at Ohio State